-Soprano Charlotte Hoather is currently studying for her Masters in Performance at the Royal College of Music, London under the tutelage of Rosa Mannion.
+Soprano Charlotte Hoather is in her final year of the Masters in Performance postgrad degree at the Royal College of Music, London under the tutelage of Rosa Mannion.
 Previously, Charlotte studied and gained a First Class Honours Degree in Music from the Royal Conservatoire of Scotland, where she studied with Judith Howarth.
-In 2016 Charlotte was the recipient of a bursary from the Kathleen Trust towards the cost of her studies at Royal College of Music, London.

-So far 2017 has brought with it the opportunity for Charlotte to work on two sets of Opera scenes at the Royal College of Music.
-In the first, she played the role of ‘Flora’ in Britten’s Turn of The Screw directed by Lorenzo Mariani and conducted by Christopher Middleton.
-In the second she performed the role of ‘Zerlina’ in Mozart’s Don Giovanni directed by Elaine Kidd and conducted by Natalie Murray Beale.
-This was followed by her first solo concert performance with an orchestra when she performed “La Dolce Speranza” by Carl Maria von Weber, conducted by Ben Palmer.
+2017 also brought with it the opportunity for Charlotte to work on several Opera scenes at the Royal College of Music: ‘Flora’ in Britten’s Turn of The Screw directed by Lorenzo Mariani and conducted by Christopher Middleton.
+‘Zerlina’ in Mozart’s Don Giovanni directed by Elaine Kidd and conducted by Natalie Murray Beale.
+‘Aminta’ in Il Re Pastore by Mozart directed by James Bonas and conducted by Christopher Middleton.

 2016 got off to a great start, in March Charlotte took on the role of ‘Fiordiligi’ in Mozart’s Cosi Fan Tutte in opera scenes for the Royal Conservatoire of Scotland.
 In May and June she then performed the role of ‘Jessie Junior’ in Scottish Opera’s touring production of The Little White Town of Never Weary directed by Julie Brown and composed and conducted by Karen MacIver.
 At the end of June, she performed the role of ‘Zerlina’ in Mozart’s Don Giovanni with Opera Britain, directed by Conleth Stanley and conducted by Tom Newall.
 Charlotte returned to work with Scottish Opera in July, where she performed the role of ‘Jane’ in excerpts from The Cabinet of Dr Caligari composed by Karen MacIver with librettist Allan Dunn, at the 32nd ISME World Conference Opening Ceremony at the Glasgow Royal Concert Hall.
 In August, Charlotte traveled to Germany to join Berlin Opera Academy to perform the role of ‘Frasquita’ in their production of Bizet’s Carmen, directed by Gidon Saks and conducted by Peter Leonard.
 In September, Charlotte was selected as one of several students from European Conservatoires to take part in a vocal masterclass with W. Stephen Smith, at the AMUZ centre in Antwerp, Belgium.
 Finishing the year with two concerts in Catalonia performing alongside pianist Nestor Bayona , who she worked with during her time in Berlin, at the Auditori Municipal Enric Granados, Lleida and at the Musitekton, Barcelona.
-On her return in October Charlotte successfully auditioned for The Josephine Baker Trust who work with young singers in the early years of their careers.
+On her return in October Charlotte successfully auditioned for The Josephine Baker Trust who work with young singers in the early years of their careers and was the recipient of a bursary from the Kathleen Trust towards the cost of her studies at Royal College of Music, London.